 Citizens of Winston-Salem city were surveyed over the past couple years to get their opinion on whether Business 40 should close completely for a couple years, or for six years, and keeping one lane open at all times.
 The decision to complete the repair in two years has a fiscal impact as well – money will be saved, in addition to the repairs being completed more quickly.
 It was somewhat close though – 61% of survey respondents said they preferred to have the work completed in two years.

 Work will be done to improve 11 bridges, making them more aesthetically pleasing at the same time that they are fortified and made more stable.
-Winston-Salem has been called the City of the Arts.
+Winston-Salem has been called the City of the Arts & Innovation.
 This will hopefully give designers a chance to bring passers by into the artistic world of our city.

 How do You Feel About Business 40 Renovation?